johnrjervis/mdn-assessments/README.md

-# mdn-multimedia
+# mdn-assessments
-MDN's "Mozilla Splash Page" assessment
+My solutions to MDN's various assessments for their HTML, CSS & JS courses.